 an approved online anaphylaxis management training course in the last two years.

-Example School uses the following training course [insert detail, e.g. ASCIA eTraining course (with 22303VIC, or 22300VIC or 10313NAT].
+Yallourn North PS uses the following training course - ASCIA eTraining course (with 22303VIC, or 22300VIC).

-[Note, for details about approved staff training modules, see page 13 of the Anaphylaxis Guidelines]

-Staff are also required to attend a briefing on anaphylaxis management and this policy at least twice per year, facilitated by a staff member who has successfully completed an anaphylaxis management course within the last 2 years including [insert role, i.e. principal or School Anaphylaxis Supervisor].
+Staff are also required to attend a briefing on anaphylaxis management and this policy at least twice per year, facilitated by a staff member who has successfully completed an anaphylaxis management course within the last 2 years including the School Anaphylaxis Supervisor.
 Each briefing will address:

 this policy